edelooff/variable-scope/content/python/binary-tree-reconstruction.rst

 What you'll note here is that we are able to reconstruct the tree because of a particular property of binary search trees: child ordering.
 Children with smaller values go to the left, larger ones to the right.
 The quote at the top of this section refers to *generic* binary trees, where there are no guarantees about descendant-ordering.

-For a generic binary tree, it is impossible to unambiguously reconstruct it from just its pre-order sequentialisation, because distinct trees share a pre-order sequence:
+For a generic binary tree, it is impossible to unambiguously reconstruct it from just its pre-order sequentialisation, because different trees may be the source of the pre-order sequence, and there is not enough information to disambiguate them:

 .. figure:: {static}/images/tree-construction/identical-preorder.png
     :alt: Three distinct binary trees with identical pre-order.